-We will seek consent for the period the pupil remains registered with us and, unless we have specific written permission we will remove photographs after a child (or teacher) appearing in them leaves the school or if consent is withdrawn.
+We will seek consent for the period the pupil remains registered with us and, unless we have specific written permission, we will remove photographs after a child (or teacher) appearing in them leaves the school or if consent is withdrawn.

 Photographs will only be taken on school owned equipment and stored on the school network.
-No images of pupils will be taken or stored on privately owned equipment by staff members.
+No images of pupils will be taken or stored on privately owned equipment by staff members- unless directly agreed with the HT/DHT.
+Any images on personal devices must be downloaded immediately on returning to school and permanently deleted from the device they have been taken on.